Magnesium Recipes to Support Muscle Health and Energy

 Rich in magnesium (~197mg) and healthy fats (~10g from avocado) for muscle and heart health [3].

-A creamy smoothie with banana and almond butter, in a glass, on a white background with a NutrientShield logo.
+A creamy smoothie with banana and almond butter, in a glass, on a white background.

 3. Almond Butter Banana Smoothie